 Ticks can transmit diseases to humans, some of which are considered harmful.
 These pests breed in the summer and live in tall grassy, or wooded areas and on pets.

 These tiny pests start to come out in the springtime and stay around during the warmer summer months.
-You may most often see them out on pavement sidewalks but after a good rainfall, they might make their way into your home seeking dry shelter.
+You’ll most often see them out on pavement but after a good rainfall, they may make their way into your home seeking dry shelter.

 If you’re having a lot of gatherings outside your home that involve food, you’re likely to see flies buzzing around.
 They like food and warmth.
 So summer BBQs are a good recipe for attracting flies.